Rozdandy/myfirst-miletone-project/README.md

 The project was created on GitHub and used GitPod's integrated development environment to write the codes.
 To enable project to be seen by others, It was deployed to GitHub Pages using the following processes:

-1. Firstly, I created a repository inside of my GitHub account using the template given by the Code Institute.
+1. Firstly, a repository was created inside of my GitHub account using the template given by the Code Institute.
-2. Secondly, I launched the page i.e my work environment on Gitpod from the repository namely: **myfirst-miletone-project** using Gitpod's Chrome extension that I have already installed in my system.
+2. Secondly, the page was launched  my work environment on Gitpod from the repository namely: **myfirst-miletone-project** using Gitpod's Chrome extension that I have already installed in my system.
 3. Intermittently, developer pushed all relevant changes to the repository (**myfirst-miletone-project**), from Gitpod regularly on daily bases.
 4. When the project was completed, it owas opened in the 'Settings' in the project repository in GitHub.
-5. Scroll down the Settings page till "GitHub Pages" Section was located.
+5. Scroll down the Settings page till one sees the "GitHub Pages" Section location.
 6. Under "Source", click the dropdown called "None" and select "Master Branch"
 7. The page automatically refreshed.
 8. This process deployed the project on GitHub Pages, that enables to share the live website with others.